epistemex/apng-parser/README.md

 - Provide frames as raw frames (regions, offsets preserved).
 - Provide frames as rendered (via the helper)
 - Helper can render individual frames to canvas
+- Helper can retime, change duration and frame delay
 - Helper can play *forward* as well as non-standard *backward* and *ping-pong*
+- Helper can render debug information to each frame
 - Helper can generate full-frame sprite-sheets for efficient animations and debugging
 - Non-blocking and asynchronous
-- Fast and easy to use.
+- Fast and easy to use
+- Runs in all evergreen browsers

 Usage